memeclublabs/memeclub_bot/docs/db-prisma.md

 ### 3. Create a table in the database and seed some dummy data

-Prisma Migrate doesn't support D1 yet, so you can't follow the "default" migration workflows using `prisma migrate dev` or `prisma db push`.
-For this example, the file [`./prisma/schema.sql`](./prisma/schema.sql) contains a SQL statement to create a `User` table that mirros the shape of the `User` model in [`./prisma/schema.prisma`](../prisma/schema.prisma).
+Prisma Migrate doesn't support D1 yet, so you can't follow the "default" migration workflows using `dbPrisma migrate dev` or `dbPrisma db push`.
+For this example, the file [`./dbPrisma/schema.sql`](./prisma/schema.sql) contains a SQL statement to create a `User` table that mirros the shape of the `User` model in [`./dbPrisma/schema.dbPrisma`](../prisma/schema.prisma).

 To apply this SQL statement to your D1 instance, run the following command.